icerpc/icerpc-docs/pages/docs/slice/encoding/primitive-types-slice2.md

 An `int16`, `int32`, or `int64` is encoded on 2, 4, resp.
 8 bytes using two's complement representation.

+{% callout type="information" %}
+Two's complement is the native representation for signed integers in all modern programming languages and CPUs.
+{% /callout %}

 ## Floating-point number

 A `float32` or `float64` is encoded on 4 resp.
 8 bytes using the binary32 resp. binary64 formats specified by